-Research and Development.
+Research and Development

 We account for research and development costs in accordance with the Accounting Standards Codification subtopic 730-10, Research and Development ("ASC 730-10").
 Under ASC 730-10, all research and development costs must be charged to expense as incurred.
 Accordingly, internal research and development costs are expensed as incurred.
 Third-party research and developments costs are expensed when the contracted work has been performed or as milestone results have been achieved.
-Company-sponsored research and development costs related to both present and future products are expensed in the period incurred.
+Company-sponsored research and development costs are expensed in the period incurred.

-Stock Based Compensation.
+Stock Based Compensation